 In consideration of the services to be rendered under Mr. Topol's employment agreement, Mr. Topol is eligible to receive an equity grant of performance rights for Ordinary Shares with a total gross value of 125% of base salary ("Initial Topol Grant").
 The number of performance rights offered to Mr. Topol under the Initial Topol Grant will be based on 125% of his base salary, divided by the market price of an Ordinary Share.
 The market price of an Ordinary Share will be calculated by reference to the volume-weighted average price of shares for the 20 days preceding January 1, 2023.
 The performance rights issued under the Initial Topol Grant will vest in three equal tranches on January 1 of each year, from 2024 onwards.
 Mr. Topol must remain employed through the applicable vesting date in order to remain eligible for vesting of the Initial Topol Grant.
 The Initial Topol Grant will otherwise be subject to the rules of Tritium's Long Term incentive Plan.
-Mr. Topol shall also receive annual equity grants will a target value equal to 125% of base salary ("Additional Topol Grants").
-The number of performance rights offered to Mr. Topol under the Additional Topol Grants will be sale on 125% of base salary ("Additional Topol Grants").
-The number of an Ordinary Share.
+Mr. Topol shall also receive annual equity grants with a target value equal to 125% of base salary ("Additional Topol Grants").
+The number of performance rights offered to Mr. Topol under the Additional Topol Grants will be based on 125% of his base salary, divided by the market price of an Ordinary Share.
+The market price of an Ordinary Share will be calculated by reference to the volume-weighted average price of an Ordinary Share.
+The Market price of an Ordinary Share will be based on 125% of his base salary, divided by the market price of an Ordinary Share.
 The market price of an Ordinary Share will be calculated by reference to the volume-weighted average price of shares for the 20 days preceding the grant date.
 The Additional Topol Grants will otherwise be subject to the rules of Tritium's Long Term incentive Plan and the same terms and conditions of the Initial Topol Grant.